logo

 • A development environment or notebook: Model distillation can be done locally or in a cloud based IDE or notebook-based environment like Colab or Databricks notebook (even an MLOps platform like GCP’s Vertex AI).

-• A platform for automating data and response preparation: A platform like Labelbox with capability to automate the data preparation process, generating either labels or predictions using a tool like Foundry
+• A platform for automating data and response preparation: A platform like Labelbox with capability to automate the data preparation process, generating either labels or predictions.

 • A data storage and curation platform: Once the responses have been generated, a centralized repository for the inputs (or prompts) and the outputs (or responses) will be valuable, especially for future analysis.
 Labelbox provides a data curation and storage solution in the form of Catalog, which offers rich features for filtering multiple modalities (image, text, video, audio, and geospatial data).